facebook/usort/docs/guide.rst

 Be aware that blank lines do not impact association rules, and the blank lines in the example above are purely for clarity.

-.. note:: block comments at the beginning of a source file will not be associated with
+.. note:: Block comments at the beginning of a source file will not be associated with
     any statement, due to behavior in LibCST [#libcst405]_.

     This means the `# alpha` comment below will not move with the import statement